KaDarius/CourseMaterial-1/sql/joins.markdown

 FROM tableA
 INNER JOIN tableB ON tableA.column_name = tableB.column_name;

+-- Returns customer names and order IDs
--- Returns only records where the Orders.CustomerID matches the Customers.CustomerID SELECT Orders.OrderID, Customers.CustomerName FROM Orders INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID;
+-- only where the Orders.CustomerID matches the Customers.CustomerID
+SELECT Orders.OrderID, Customers.CustomerName
+FROM Orders
+INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID;
 ```

 ## LEFT JOIN